(CNN) — The glamping trend has swept through Asia, with new luxury tented camps setting up in the region's most pristine locations.

 From Norden

 Owned and operated by a local Tibetan couple, Norden Travel -- in China's central Gannan region -- the camp showcases the beautiful pastures and rich culture with eight pinewood cabins and four luxury yak-hair tents.
+The rustic decor and hardwood floors feels at once sophisticated and cozy -- the kind of place you could hole up for a while and clear your mind.

 Each tent and cabin is slightly different -- some nestled in the brush while others alongside the river -- but all have outdoor seating areas, stoves, and peaceful, pastoral views.